apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Afghanistan earthquake: Hundreds feared dead in 6.3 quake**
+**Dodgers expect Clayton Kershaw to pitch again vs. D-backs despite 'embarrassing' start in NLDS Game 1**

-You can read more about it [here](https://www.bbc.com/news/world-asia-67039463).
+You can read more about it [here](https://www.cbssports.com/mlb/news/dodgers-expect-clayton-kershaw-to-pitch-again-vs-d-backs-despite-embarrassing-start-in-nlds-game-1/).

 ## Requirements
 - Python 3.8